|Disaster Planning for Pets|

 During the 2009 bushfires and subsequent flooding events, it was obvious that many people had not planned effectively for the evacuation of their pets.
 With the record amount of regrowth seen over this spring season, rising temperatures and humidity, we are at an increased risk of bushfires and flooding events and should start planning for the safety of our pets.

-Experts generally state four main steps when preparing for disaster; Step 1: Be informed Being informed means you should familiarise yourself with:
+Experts generally state four main steps when preparing for disaster;

 During extreme weather events it is important to listen to a dedicated emergency radio station such ABC 774AM.

 Regularly revise, test and check your plan make sure that you practice.